termyapp/termy/readme.md

 - Two things make up a cell: **the prompt and the output**.
 Input goes into the prompt and the output will be shown right below the prompt.

 - You can **reuse cells**.
-After you're cell finished running, you can run it again with the same or a different command.
+After your cell finished running, you can run it again with the same or a different command.

 <br/>